artjimlop/jekyll-minimal-theme/_posts/2018-07-06-what-is-elixir.md

 * Elixir’s ecosystem currently isn’t as mature as Erlang’s, but you can use practically any Erlang library from Elixir.

-### TL;DR:
+### Summary

 * Erlang is a technology for developing highly available systems that constantly provide service with little or no downtime.
 It has been battle tested in diverse large systems for more than two decades.

 * Elixir is a modern language that makes development for the Erlang platform much more pleasant.
-It helps organize code more efficiently and abstracts away boilerplate, noise, and duplication.(with some minor exceptions)
+It helps organize code more efficiently and abstracts away boilerplate, noise, and duplication.

 ~~~
 title:   'What the hell is Elixir?'